 But while the Tor network is great for anonymity, it’s not so great for security.
 Because there’s nothing to protect you from bad exit nodes or relay points.

 The good news is that PersonalVPN is fully compatible with the Tor Browser.
 So you have no need to fear.

 Install only takes a few minutes and the client itself is fine.

 There were no noticeable issues or lags along the way…

 In order to switch servers, you must completely disconnect from the existing server first.

-This seems to be a rather clumsy, especially when there is no kill switch to protect your true IP address while you’re doing all this clicking around.
+This seems to be a rather clumsy, especially when there is no kill switch to protect your data and hide your true IP address while you’re doing all this clicking around.

 Otherwise, opening PersonalVPN will connect you to the last server you were on.
-Connection is extremely fast and easy.
+The connection is extremely fast and easy.